What is SEO or

 This is not a ‘hard sell.”
 Either you believe these numbers (please Google all these things yourself as well) or you don’t.
 If you do, you should do everything that you can to identify your keywords, get the appropriate content, and then pull out all the stops to get on the first page of Google.
 Will it take an investment of money?
 YES.
 Will it take time?
 YES.
 Will you have to most likely spend money ongoing to stay there?
 YES.
 All these things are certainly true; and frankly, once you understand the math then you absolutely realize that your competition will be coming for these same spots so you will need to hold them.

-Let us help.
+Let our SEO experts help.
 Search Engine Optimization is not an inexpensive proposition.
 Our rates run at $75 per hour (which is value-priced with the national and international averages – see article here); however, in many cases, we can make a very meaningful impact with 3-6 hours per month of work.
 Ultimately, your budget will depend on the competitive nature of your keywords and how aggressive you want to be in attracting new business; but, let’s start the conversation today.
 You’ll be glad that you did!